opensafely-core/release-hatch/README.md

 It has no database, all state is derived from the directories and files found on disk.

-It is authenticated via a token signed by the configured `BACKEND_TOKEN`, which is a shared key between job-server and all services for a backend, and it uses the same token to authenticate against the job-server to upload files.
+It is authenticated via a token signed by the configured `JOB_SERVER_TOKEN`, which is a shared key between job-server and all services for a specific backend, and it uses the same token to authenticate against the job-server to upload files.

 Please see the [additional information](DEVELOPERS.md) for developers.